HQR2000/ST_Cell_Segmentation_with_Baysor/README.md

 Baysor preview -x [x] -y [y] -g [geneID] [ST.csv]
 ```

 In the command, you should replace [x], [y] with the corresponding coordinates in your spatial transcriptomic data and [geneID] with the gene expression for the transcript.
-The [ST.csv] file should be the location of your spatial transcriptomic data in `.csv` format.
+The [ST.csv] should be the location of your spatial transcriptomic data in `.csv` format.

 The `baysor run` option is actually running hundreds of iterations to wait for the result to convergence, therefore it requires extremely large memory and a long time for the computing.
 If your memory is not enough for the computing, the program will kiiled itself automatically.